 The City and County of Denver is updating the design guidelines used to evaluate building projects for local landmarks and properties within the boundaries of designated historic districts.
 The guidelines help ensure that each proposed project preserves key historic features and is compatible with the character of designated historic buildings, sites and districts.

 Draft guidelines & public comment

-Following an intensive public outreach process, Landmark Preservation planners have released a proposed draft of the guidelines.
+Following an intensive public outreach process, Landmark Preservation planners have released the final adoption draft of the guidelines.
 The draft, posted chapter-by-chapter below, includes a summary of the character-defining features for eight of the city's designated historic districts.
-An additional chapter on signs is still to come.
 A copy of the draft is also available for review in person at the Records Counter on the 2nd floor of the Webb Municipal Building, 201 W. Colfax Ave.

 Denver's Landmark Preservation Commission will vote to adopt the new design review guidelines on Tuesday, Aug.
 5. The new guidelines will go into effect on October 1, 2014.
 If you plan on submitting a project for design review, please keep in mind that all submissions made on October 1 or after will be subject to the new guidelines.
 For more information, visit the Design Review page.